wenjian80/soak8_lab/README.md

 1. **This script run on on master node ONLY.**
 2. Once you finish the script the traefik will as a webserver/LB to access the weblogic.
-3. You can access the weblogic console via the below
+3. You can access the weblogic console via the below url.
+4. The user name is weblogic/Welcome1
+5. The username and password was defined earlier in [1_Soa_secret.sh](https://github.com/wenjian80/soak8_labs/blob/main/scripts/11_Soa_secret.sh)
 ```
 http://[workernodeip]:30305/console/
 ```